 Then, skip straight to the section on…

-REASON 2 – you’re on the Keto diet and you want to use urine strips to check if you’re in ketosis.
+REASON 2 – you’re on a ketogenic diet and you want to use urine strips to check if you’re in ketosis.

 If that’s the case, then don’t worry we’ll also cover:

 - What ketones are…